Aung San Suu Kyi: 2021 arrest and trial

 On 22 June 2022, junta authorities ordered that all further legal proceedings against Suu Kyi will take place in prison venues, instead of a courtroom.
-The decision was given no explanation.
-Citing unidentified sources, the BBC reported that Suu Kyi was also moved on 22 June from house arrest, where she had had close companions, to solitary confinement in a specially-built area inside a prison in Nay Pyi Taw.
+No explanation of the decision was given.
+Citing unidentified sources, the BBC reported that Suu Kyi was also moved on 22 June from house arrest, where she had had close companions, to solitary confinement in a specially-built area inside a prison in Naypyidaw.
 This is the same prison in which Win Myint had similarly been placed in solitary confinement.
 The military confirmed that Suu Kyi had been moved to prison.

-On 15 August 2022, sources following Aung San Suu Kyi's court proceedings said that she was sentenced to further six years' imprisonment after being found guilty on four corruption charges, bringing her overall sentences to 17 years in prison.
+On 15 August 2022, sources following Aung San Suu Kyi's court proceedings said that she was sentenced to an additional six years' imprisonment after being found guilty on four corruption charges, bringing her overall sentences to 17 years in prison.
 In September 2022, she was convicted of election fraud and breaching the state's secrets act and sentenced to a total of six years in prison for both convictions, increasing her overall sentence to 23 years in prison.
-On 12 October 2022, she was convicted of two further charges of corruption and she was sentenced to two terms of three years' imprisonment to be served concurrent to each other.
+By 12 October 2022, she had been sentenced to 26 years imprisonment on ten charges in total, including five corruption charges.
 On 30 December 2022, her trials ended with another conviction and an additional sentence of seven years' imprisonment for corruption.
 Aung San Suu Kyi's final sentence is of 33 years in prison.

+On 12 July 2023, Thailand's foreign minister Don Pramudwinai said at the ASEAN Foreign Ministers' Meeting in Jakarta that he met with Aung San Suu Kyi during his visit to Myanmar.
+On 1 August 2023, the military junta granted Suu Kyi a partial pardon, reducing her sentence to a total of 27 years in prison.
+Prior to the pardon, she was moved from prison to a VIP government residence, according to an official from the NLD party.

+However, it was reported that since the beginning of September 2023, she is back in prison.
+The exact time when she was sent back to prison is unknown.
+Since January, Aung San Suu Kyi and her lawyers are trying to get six corruption charges overturned.
+To this date, the requests are repeatedly denied.

+On 16 April 2024, the military announced that Aung San Suu Kyi had been transferred to house arrest due to a heat wave.
+However, pro-democracy publications such as The Irrawaddy claimed that she remains in prison, with air conditioners being added to her cell.

+According to reports published on Democratic Voice of Burma, Aung San Suu Kyi was moved to an undisclosed location from house arrest around October 2025.